jatinsharma0e0/classic-snake-game/replit.md

 ## Overview

 This is a full-stack web application built with React/TypeScript frontend and Express.js backend.
-The project uses Drizzle ORM with PostgreSQL for data persistence, and is configured for 3D graphics with Three.js.
-The application appears to be set up as a game or interactive experience with audio support and comprehensive UI components.
+The project includes a complete Snake Game with jungle theme and is configured for 3D graphics with Three.js.
+The application has been successfully migrated from Replit Agent to Replit environment with proper security practices and client/server separation.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Landing page: Snake game should be the main landing page (not game hub interface).
 Landing page preference: Direct access to snake game, no hub interface.

 ## System Architecture